Mcomps-Developers/PointProPOS/README.md

 - Allow businesses and customers to initiate payments.
 - Collect commission from the application.

+## Challenges
+- There were no major challenges experienced.

 ## License

 This project is licensed under the [MIT License](LICENSE).